percona/k8spsmdb-docs/docs/connect.md

 To connect to Percona Server for MongoDB you need to construct the MongoDB connection URI string.
 It includes the credentials of the admin user, which are stored in the Secrets object.

-here's how to do it:
+Here's how to do it:
 {.power-number}

 1. List the Secrets objects